 About PT.
 Indonesia Power

 PT.
-Indonesia Power (Indonesia Power), a subsidiary of PT PLN (Persero) that generates and supplies electricity; and offers operational and maintenance services.
-The company operates five generating units which act as electricity suppliers, three generating and generating services units, which act as providers of electricity and O&M management services.
-It operates power plants in Sumatera to support the electricity supply business and purchases electric power from Bali.
-The company also carries out coal trade, produces and commissions geothermal energy, coal trade, and cogeneration activities through subsidiaries.
+Indonesia Power (Indonesia Power), a subsidiary of PT PLN (Persero) generates and supplies electricity; and offers operational and maintenance services.
+The company operates generating units which act as electricity suppliers, generating and generating services units, which act as providers of electricity and O&M management services.
+It also operates power plants in Sumatera to support the electricity supply business and purchases electric power from Bali.
+In addition, the company also carries out coal trade, produces and commissions geothermal energy, coal trade, and cogeneration activities through subsidiaries.
 Indonesia Power is headquartered in Jakarta, Indonesia.

 GlobalData